object-oriented-python/object-oriented-programming/doc/source/0_introduction.rst

 writing code.
 The core of each week's activities is therefore to put the new concepts and programming structures you've learned into practice.
 The programming exercises are given at the end of each chapter, just before the glossary.
-Each time there will be a skeleton code available from GitHub Classroom (we'll introduce that in :numref:`github_classroom`) which provides the starting point.
+Each time there will be a skeleton code available from :fons:ref:`GitHub Classroom <github_classroom_exercise>` which provides the starting point.
 Sometimes you might be asked to complete a piece of code while on other occasions you'll need to write a whole Python module from scratch.
 Each set of exercises will come with a matching set of tests.
 These are small programs which check whether your code produces the correct responses to a range of inputs.
 Tests like this provide immediate feedback and enable you to know how you are doing without having to wait for code to be submitted and marked.

 Getting help
 ............